liam-wiltshire/talks/postgres/content.md

 - Indexes can be defined that are only created for rows that meet a certain condition
 - For example, if you had a table that used soft deletes, then you could index *only* non-deleted rows

+???

+- Creating good indexes are important for getting the best performance out of any RDBMS
+- However, you can end up in situations where you index data you don't need - making updating the INDEX slower
+- With PostGres, you can add a where clause to your INDEX, to only index rows that satisfy that condition

 ---

 class: content-odd